aalemayhu/reactjs-interview-questions/README.md

      }
      ```

-     Because the declarative approach separates concerns, this part of it only needs to handle how the UI should look in a sepecific state, and is therefore much simpler to understand.
+     Because the declarative approach separates concerns, this part of it only needs to handle how the UI should look in a specific state, and is therefore much simpler to understand.

    **[⬆ Back to Top](#table-of-contents)**